 She added that personally, she received a Bachelor’s Degree in Science from Gwynedd Mercy University, with her certification in Radiologic Technology from the Hospital of the University of Pennsylvania.
 Then she went on to pass her state registry exam and became accredited.

-For a Radiologic Technologist who wishes to advance their career, there are postsecondary education programs available that lead to graduate certificates or Bachelor’s Degrees.
+For a Radiologic Technologist who wishes to advance their career, there are post-secondary education programs available that lead to graduate certificates or Bachelor’s Degrees.
 Additionally, there exists the possibility to specialize in a particular area, such as mammography.
-The technologists who graduate from accredited programs, and who possess multiple certifications, tend to have the best career prospects and potential for upward mobility.
-Furthermore, certified Radiologic Technologists can also be asked to train or manage entry-level technicians, advancing their careers.
+The Technologists who graduate from accredited programs, and who possess multiple certifications, tend to have the best career prospects and potential for upward mobility.
+Furthermore, certified Radiologic Technologists can also be asked to train or manage entry-level Technologists, advancing their careers.